Frequently asked questions

 Usually around 45–60 minutes, depending on the person’s communication needs and the complexity of the decision being assessed.

-The assessor will meet with the individual (and, if appropriate, a supporting person) via secure video call.
-They’ll explain the purpose of the assessment, ask clear, structured questions about the specific decision in question and record their findings carefully.
+During the assessment, the assessor will meet with the individual (and, if appropriate, a supporting person) via secure video call.
+They’ll explain the purpose of the assessment, ask clear, structured questions about the specific decision, and carefully record their findings.
+The process is calm, respectful, and supportive.
+It’s not a 'test' but a conversation to understand the person’s capacity in that area.

 .png)